CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 #### Exercise 2

 - Add the GET endpoints `/hotels` and `/hotels/:hotelId` mentioned above and try to use these endpoints with Postman.
-- Add a new GET endpoint `/customers` to load all customers ordered by name
+- Add a new GET endpoint `/customers` to load all customers ordered by name.
-- Add a new GET endpoint `/customers/:customerId` to load one customer by ID
+- Add a new GET endpoint `/customers/:customerId` to load one customer by ID.
-- Add a new GET endpoint `/customers/:customerId/bookings` to load all the bookings of a customer.
+- Add a new GET endpoint `/customers/:customerId/bookings` to load all the bookings of a specific customer.
 Returns the following information: check in date, number of nights, hotel name, hotel postcode.

 ### Updating data

 We can now implement an endpoint to update a customer record in the database.
+For this, we will use a PUT endpoint.

 ```js
 app.put("/customers/:customerId", function(req, res) {